section-engineering-education/engineering-education/articles/install-a-gui-on-an-ubuntu-server-1804/index.md

 `sudo apt-get install xfce4 xfce4-goodies xorg dbus-x11 x11-xserver-utils`

-This may take some time depending on both your VPS internet speed and specifications.
+This may take some time depending on both your VPS internet speed and specifications, so be patient.

 ##### Installing Xrdp to Access your GUI